 API Changes Introduced By Google

-Recently, Google Maps have announced certain API changes that will affect everyone using Google Maps.
+In 2017, Google Maps announced certain API changes that will affect everyone using Google Maps.
 Essentially, Google has implemented new pay-as-you-go pricing plans for their API.
-On this plan mention, users will get up to 28 000 map requests per month and 40 000 direction calls per month, free of charge.
+In this plan mentioned, users will get up to 28 000 map requests per month and 40 000 direction calls per month, free of charge.

-The only thing required from existing users, is to add a credit card to their Google Console account if they haven’t done so already.
-Unfortunately, the changes introduces are completely out of our control.
-However, WP Google Maps will be implementing an Open Street Maps integration for the users that would like an alternative solution to Google Maps.
+The only thing required from existing users is to add a credit card to their Google Console account if they haven’t done so already.
+Unfortunately, the changes introduced are completely out of our control.
+However, WP Go Maps have introduced Open Street Maps integration for the users that would like an alternative solution to Google Maps.

 For more information and questions on this topic, please refer to the FAQ for the new Google Maps API changes.